utkarshgupta2009/dualForceProject/README.md

+# DualForce
-# Advanced AI Expert Maker
+# Advanced Domain Specific AI Expert Maker

 ## Overview
 Advanced AI Expert Maker is a personalized AI system that creates domain-specific AI experts based on user-provided documents.
 Built with a robust backend in **Spring Boot**, **MongoDB**, and **Google Cloud Platform (GCP)**, it leverages **Vertex AI Embedding API** and **Gemini API** to generate highly accurate AI models with minimal hallucinations.
 The frontend is developed in **Flutter (MVVM + Provider)** for seamless expert creation and real-time interactions.